DavidJCobb/gcc-plugin-bitpack/NOTES.md

 # location.
 You'll see the computed value of the LU_GCC_INSTALLDIR environment variable
 # in the path it echoes.
 #
-${LU_GCC_INSTALLDIR}/bin/gcc -print-file-name=plugin
+$HOME/gcc/install/11.4.0/bin/gcc -print-file-name=plugin
 ```

 ### GMP

 If you build GCC using `download_prerequisites` to get the prerequisites, then you'll end up with an "in-tree" copy of GMP &mdash; that is: GMP is stored within the GCC source folder rather than installed system-level.
 This is good if you plan on experimenting with multiple GCC versions, as it means that each one is built with the specific version of GMP that it needs.

 There is, ah, one problem, though.
 You have to tell the makefile where to find the in-tree copy of GMP.
-It'll be in a subfolder of the GCC "objdir," i.e. `$(HOME)/gcc-build/gmp` with our above setup.
+It'll be in a subfolder of the GCC "objdir," e.g. `$(HOME)/build/11.4.0/gmp` with our above setup.

 ## Potential warnings and errors